orgua/OneWireHub/README.md

 - cleaned up timing-fn (no guessing, no micros(), no delayMicroseconds())
 - debug-pin shows state by issuing high-states - see explanation in "features"
 - teensy3.2 tested: cleaned warnings, fixed port access, cleaned examples
-- sensors with emulated memory use memset and static_asserts to secure implementation
-- fix and clean pin access, fix a portability issue (time_t)
-- prepare hub for overdrive-mode
 - added or extended the ds2431, ds2431, ds2501, ds2502 (also tested)
-- hub is more resilient to odd master-behaviour (lazy timings and subsequent resets are handled now), extended in 0.9.3 and 0.9.4
 - added ds2431 (thanks to j-langlois) and BAE910 (thanks to Giermann), Dell Power Supply (thanks to Kondi)
 - prepare new timing-method which will replace the old one in the next couple of weeks (a 6µs millis() call at 8MHz is not suitable for OW)
-- cleanup send / receive / waitForTimeslot to react faster to bus (better for µC with less than 16 MHz)
 - support for skipROM-cmd if only one slave is present (thanks to Giermann)
 - speed up atmel-crc-functions
-- tested with DS9490R: ds28b20, ds2401, ds2405, ds2413, more will follow
 - rework of error system, switch to enum, slaves can raise errors now & and Serial interferes less with OW-timings
-- rework of the whole timings, if needed you can configure overdrive speed (arduino uno would probably be to slow)
-- bug fix: non conformal behaviour as a onewire-slave (hopefully)
 - raise the maximal slave limit from 8 to 32, code adapts via variable dataTypes
-- open up for a lot more platforms with "platform.h" (taken from [Onewire-Lib](https://github.com/PaulStoffregen/OneWire))
 - per-bit-CRC16 with sendAndCRC16() and sendAndCRC16() for load-balancing, 900ns/bit instead of 7µs/byte on Atmega328@16MHz
-- add examples for onewire-master, for testing the bus
-- rework of checkReset(), showPresence(), send(), recv() - Hub is much more reliable now and it saves ~120 byte program-space
 - faster CRC16 (ds2450 and ds2408 and ds2423), takes 5-7µs/byte instead of 10µs
-- refactored the interface: hub.poll() replaces hub.waitForRequest()
-- extended ds2890 to up to 4CH (datasheet has it covered), ds2413, ds2413 --> feature-complete
-- implement and test ds2438
 - replace searchIDTree() algorithm, safes a lot of ram (debug-codeSize-4slaves.ino needs 3986 & 155 byte instead of 3928 & 891 byte) and allows >4 devices

 ### Plans for the future:
 - implementation of ds2450
-- ~~add table of tested and working sensors~~ (documented in the examples of the device)
-- introduce unittests
 - irq-handled hub on supported ports, split lib into onewire() and onewireIRQ()
 - test each example with real onewire-masters, for now it's tested with the onewire-lib and a loxone-system (ds18b20 passed)
-- ~~DS1963S 0x18 iButton, datasheet under NDA~~
 - [List of all Family-Codes](http://owfs.sourceforge.net/family.html)
 - [List of Maxim Sensors](https://www.maximintegrated.com/en/app-notes/index.mvp/id/3989) (at the bottom)